vanus-labs/docs/blog/2023-02-05-github-slack/index.md

 • Line 8:Declare the homepage, and get the GitHub home page address of the developer who clicked star from the GitHub event.

 • Line 12: Edit the specific content of the delivery: Hi Team, GitHub user < xxx > just stared the Vanus repository at 2023-0x-xxTxx:18:03Z .
-Check out his GitHub home page here: [https://github.com/x](https://github.com/Valbonne)xxx .
+Check out his GitHub home page here: https://github.com/xxxx .
 We have xxx stars now!

  Result：

 ![result](./img/result.jpeg)

-## Summarize:
+## Conclusion

-This article describes how to build a notification system that pushes any GitHub event to slack through Vanus.
-And an example is given: get the event of Github star, extract the key information of the event through vanus, and re-edit the information and post it to slack.
-Developers can also refer to examples to obtain and process any github events, such as issue events, comments events, wiki update events, and so on.
+This article describes how to build a notification system that pushes any GitHub event to Slack through Vanus.
+And an example is given: get the event of Github star, extract the key information of the event through Vanus, and re-edit the information and post it to Slack.
+Developers can also refer to examples to obtain and process any GitHub events, such as Issue events, comments events, WIKI update events, and so on.
 Through the construction of this system, developers can perceive real-time status changes in GitHub repo in real time.